Language and Page Formatting Options

 dhcp, but overrides the automatically obtained IP address, gateway, netmask, host name or other specified parameters.
 All parameters are optional, so specify only the parameters that you want to override.

 - IPv6 DHCP

 If you use a boot option that requires network access, such as

-To connect to an iSCSI target automatically, you must activate a network device for accessing the target.
-The recommended way to activate a network is to use the
+To connect to an iSCSI target automatically, activate a network device for accessing the target by using the

 nameserver=option specifies the address of the name server.
 You can use this option multiple times.Note